wrosenbaum/ex-post-facto/_teaching/2021s-cosc-112/syllabus.md

 #### Extension Portfolio

 At the end of the course, you may submit a compilation of (highlights from) the open-ended work you have completed throughout the semester.
-This work may consist of extensions from the labs and/or projects, or any other programs you've written during the semester that are relevant to the course. **In order to receive a grade of "A" for the course, you must submit an extension portfolio.** For a base-line of what is required for an "A" grade, the total amount of open-ended work should be the equivalent of 2 lab assignments, e.g., 4 small extensions to lab assignments, or 2 more elaborate extensions, or a larger scale project of your own divising.
+This work may consist of extensions from the labs and/or projects, or any other programs you've written during the semester that are relevant to the course. **In order to receive a grade of "A" for the course, you must submit an extension portfolio.** For a base-line of what is required for an "A" grade, the total amount of open-ended work should be the equivalent of 2 lab assignments, e.g., 4 small extensions to lab assignments, or 2 more elaborate extensions, or a larger scale project of your own devising.
 Any work above this base-line will be treated as extra credit, and there is no limit to how much extra credit you can receive for the extension portfolio.

 ----------